Zloy/p4-chips/README.md

       player2.chips.lose(20)
     end

-If the game tries to fix more chips than left reserved, `P4::BALANCE::INSUFFICIENT_FUNDS` exception is being raised.
+If the game tries to fix more chips than left reserved to it, `P4::BALANCE::INSUFFICIENT_FUNDS` exception is being raised.

 ### Buying, selling chips